NFL Made Huge Mistake in Homogenizing Super Bowl Logo

 “Corporate culture” is one of the worst business buzzwords you’ll ever hear.
 It’s right up there with “paradigm shift,” “synergy,” “core competencies” and “best practices” in the corporatespeak pantheon of meaningless gobbledy gook.

 That’s because corporate culture values homogeneity and predictability above all else, and the National Football League is more than happy to conform.

 The NFL is a hyper-protected brand, on levels both great and small that would blow your mind.
 The NFL also protects their brand, even on levels of minutia, with the ferocity of a mafia hit man.

-You’ll see that in action this NFL Playoffs Divisional Round Weekend, a quartet of games where the betting action will be very heavy.
-And you can click here if you’re looking to do some online wagering this weekend.
-After all, you can add to the NFL’s “brand value” and bolster their “deliverables.”

 And that’s how we got this awful degeneration of the official Super Bowl logo.
-This Tweet thread from three years ago (almost exactly to the day) explains it perfectly.
+This Tweet thread from four years ago explains it perfectly.

 Complete #SuperBowl Logo History I-LVhttps://t.co/0Ce2oOGQpN pic.twitter.com/xOTvHknoUM